MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 We recommend that you use this parameter with caution, and with the knowledge that there are reported issues with Office applications hanging when the Azure Information Protection client is used with this older version of the Microsoft .NET Framework.
 If you do experience hanging problems, upgrade to the recommended version before you try other troubleshooting solutions.

 Also remember that if you use Windows Update to keep the Azure Information Protection client updated, you will need another software deployment mechanism to upgrade the client to later versions.

+### To install the Azure Information Protection client by using the .msi installer

+For instructions to deploy the .msi by using Intune, see [Add apps with Microsoft Intune](/intune/deploy-use/add-apps).
+In addition, use the following information that is specific to the .msi installation version of the Azure Information Protection client.

+1. Download the .msi version of the Azure Information Protection client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

+    If there is a prevew version available, keep this version for testing only.
+It is not intended for end users in a production environment.

+2. For each computer that will run the .msi file, you must make sure that the following software dependencies are in place:

+    - For Office 2010: Microsoft Sign-In Assistant version 7.250.4303.0 is installed

+    - For Windows 7 and Office 2010: KB 2627273 is not installed

+    - For Windows 7 and Office 2010: KB 2627273 is installed

+    - For Windows 8 and Office 2010: KB2843630 is installed

+    - For Windows 8.1 and Office 2010: KB 2843630 is installed

+    - For Office 2013: KB 3054941 (for Office 32-bit and Office 64-bit)

+3. For a default installation, run the .msi with **/quiet**, for example, `AzInfoProtection.msi /quiet`.
+However, you might need to specify installation parameters, which are fully documented in the previous section.

 ## Additional checks and troubleshooting